aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-submit.md

 ## Description<a name="resource-type-cli-submit-description"></a>

-Registers the resource provider with CloudFormation, in the specified region\.
-Registering a resource provider makes it available for use in CloudFormation operations\.
+Registers the extension with CloudFormation, in the specified region\.
+Registering a extension makes it available for use in CloudFormation operations\.

 Registering includes:
 + Validating the resource schema\.
 + Packaging up the resource project files and uploading them to CloudFormation\.